QubesOS/qubes-doc/security/device-handling-security.md

 In case device reset is disabled for any reason, detaching the device should be considered a risk.
 Ideally, devices for which the `no-strict-reset` option is set are attached once to a VM which isn't shut down until the system is shut down.

 Additionally, Qubes restricts the config-space a VM may use to communicate with a PCI device.
 Only whitelisted registers are accessible.
 However, some devices or applications require full PCI access.
 In these cases, the whole config-space may be allowed. you're potentially weakening the device isolation, especially if your system is not equipped with a VT-d Interrupt Remapping unit.
-This increases the VM's ability to run a [side channel attack] and vulnerability to the same. <!--TODO: really?
-It seems obvious, but I'm missing citation.-->
+This increases the VM's ability to run a [side channel attack] and vulnerability to the same.
-See [Software Attacks on Intel VT-d] \(page 7) for more details.
+See [Xen PCI Passthrough: PV guests and PCI quirks] and [Software Attacks on Intel VT-d] \(page 7) for more details.

 ## USB Security ##